cole-lightfighter/entropy/README.md

 Resources (blogs, white papers & [documentation](https://doc.rust-lang.org/book/ffi.html#callbacks-from-c-code-to-rust-functions)) are out there on exporting Rust code into C libraries that can be imported by any language that understands C calling conventions.

-Honestly, this seems like a much smoother approach, and allows us to harness the enormous test corpus already present in Core code.
+Honestly, this seems like a much smoother approach, and allows us to harness the enormous test corpus already present in Unlimited code.

 ## Contributing & What's Next